jeffreycwitt/pl339/docs/26-regulated-free-speech.md

 As Hobbes noted, it is only when we are willing to give up our hopes for the **theoretically best** option ("the right to speak at any and all times") and accept the second best option ("take turns speaking") that we are able to get the **best actually realizable option**.

 In this regard, Sunstein and Lessig point out that government regulation has always been at work in order to make free speech possible.
 As Sunstein says: those that complain against regulation, are really just complaining about changes to the advantageous status quo that existing regulation has created.
-(Just a car drivers might complain that the imposition of a bike lane is undo government interference, while ignoring the fact that their entitlement to use an automobile on public streets is already the result of government "interference")
+(Just a car drivers might complain that the imposition of a bike lane is undo government interference, while ignoring the fact that their entitlement to use an automobile on public streets is already the result of government "interference".)

 Sunstein also connects the appeal for de-regulation to an incoherent valuation of consumer sovereignty.
 This connection offers us one further chance to review.